An official website of the United States government

 FACTSHEET | Feb.
 8, 2022

-• July 2022 - Continental U.S. NORAD Region coordinated and conducted joint operations with the U.S. Navy while concurrently launching jets from different locations across the United States' gulf coast and Puerto Rico.
+July 2022 - The Continental NORAD Region coordinated and conducted joint operations with the U.S. Navy while concurrently launching jets from different locations across the United States' gulf coast and Puerto Rico.

-• March 2022 - Alaskan NORAD Region, Canadian NORAD Region, and Continental U.S. NORAD Region crews responded simultaneously across the North American Arctic to simulated threats represented by bombers from United States Strategic Command.
-This iteration of Operation Noble Defender incorporated assets from Canada and the U.S. with support from Denmark allowing air defense operations from Thule, Greenland.
+March 2022 - Crews from the three NORAD Regions responded simultaneously across the Arctic to simulated threats represented by bombers from United States Strategic Command.
+This iteration of Operation NOBLE DEFENDER incorporated support from Denmark allowing air defense operations from Thule Air Base (now known as Pituffik Space Base), Greenland.

-• October 2021 - SOCNORTH forces trained at Shemya Island, Alaska, demonstrating maritime infiltration, off-road mobility, special reconnaissance, remote communications, close quarters battle, and medical evacuation techniques.
+October 2021 – The Alaskan NORAD Region hosted aircraft from the Canadian NORAD Region during an air defense operation.
+Simultaneously, forces from the Special Operations Command North trained at Shemya Island, Alaska, demonstrating maritime infiltration, off-road mobility, special reconnaissance, remote communications, close quarters battle, and medical evacuation techniques.

-• April 2021 - NORAD F-15s and KC-135s flew simultaneously on the east and west coasts of the United States simulating air defense of ports in San Francisco, California and Wilmington, North Carolina.
+April 2021 - NORAD F-15s and KC-135s from the Continental NORAD Region flew simultaneously on the east and west coasts of the United States simulating air defense of ports in San Francisco, California and Wilmington, North Carolina.